Migration Studies Minor

 The migration studies minor is a university-wide, interdisciplinary undergraduate minor focused on the historical and contemporary contexts and factors that drive international migration and shape migrant experiences around the globe.
-The minor dovetails with Global Cornell’s Global Grand Challenge: Migrations.
+The minor dovetails with Migrations: A Global Grand Challenge, part of Global Cornell.

 You’ll have the opportunity to investigate the complex global issue of migration from multiple perspectives and disciplinary lenses and participate in migration-themed events and opportunities at the Einaudi Center and across campus.

 You must complete five courses (15 credits minimum) and attend at least five migration-related campus events.
 An introductory course introduces you to international migration and provides an interdisciplinary foundation for understanding migration flows and migrant experiences.
 Your other courses will be electives of your choosing from across the university.
 All courses for the minor must be taken for a letter grade and completed with a letter grade of C or higher.

 See the Registrar's full description of requirements and courses that qualify for the minor.

 ILRLR 2810/LSP 2810/SOC 2810—Migrations: Histories, Controversies, and Perspectives

 Four Elective Courses